Containing pH vs. Controlling pH in a Pool

 Conclusion

 This article is not conjecture and hypothetical ideas.
 It works, and we have proven it time and again.
-Obey physics and water will behave in a predictable manner.
+Obey physics and water will behave predictably.
 Beyond simplifying your maintenance routine, you will save big on acid and sodium bicarb, because you are no longer chasing pH.
 Stop wasting money and chemicals trying to force water to maintain a pH it cannot maintain.
 Instead, embrace physics, contain pH, and let it rise each week before resetting it.

 The amount of acid you save might surprise you.